 You’ll also get a chance to meet Egyptian Royalty and even the Autobots from Transformers.

 14. Where to Shop for Souvenirs

 Want to take home a souvenir from your travels?

 There are plenty of shops at Universal Studios for you to purchase memorabilia.

 The Hello Kitty Studio at Universal Studios has exclusive merchandise with everything from stationery to apparel.

 Minion fans will also be delighted as there’s a minion mart filled with merchandise of this well-loved character.

-The Universal Studio Store is also stocked with merchandise of the largest variety from toys, collectables, clothing and more.
+The Universal Studio Store is also stocked with merchandise of the largest variety from toys, collectibles, clothing, and more.

-All of the different areas of the park usually also has a shop corresponding to that attraction.
+All of the different areas of the park usually have a shop corresponding to that attraction.